energinet-singularity/conductor-data-provider/README.md

 #### Using MOCK data

 The container has an option to generate mock-data.
 This is done by taking the test-data files and dumping them into the input directory.
-This can be used if real forecast files are not available.
-Be aware that all data will be identical and thereby not dynamic/changing.
-Only intended for illustration of functionality.
+This can be used if input files are not available.
+Be aware that it is dummy data and only intended for illustration of functionality.

 ## Getting Started